falrasheed/falrasheed/README.md

 ## /Coding with

-/RoR
 /Javascript
 /React
 /Liquid

-- 🔭 Currently working with Shopify SDK.
+- 🔭 Currently building, integrating and customizing Shopify storefronts
 - 👯 Always looking to collaborate on web dev projects with a focus on front-end.
 - 📫 How to reach me: fahad.alrasheed@gmail.com
 - ⚡ Fun fact: I take cold showers, even in winter.